joncrlsn/pgrun/README.md

 pgrun
 =====

+pgrun, intended to replace psql for running sql files, uses mostly the same argument flags as psql (-U, -h, -p, -d, -f) as well as using the standard postgres environment variables like PGHOST, PGPORT, PGDATABASE, and PGPASSWORD.

-Written in GoLang.
-Executes each statement in a SQL file against a PostgreSQL database, stopping when any statement has an error.
-Contrast this behavior with the standard PostgreSQL psql executable which takes a -f argument, but continues to run even after a command fails.
+Written in GoLang, pgrun executes each statement in a SQL file against a PostgreSQL database, stopping to ask you what you want to do when any statement has an error (you can Continue, Quit, or Redo the statement).
+Contrast this behavior with the standard psql command (which also takes a -f argument), but continues to run even after a statement fails.

 A couple of binaries to save you the effort:
 [Mac](https://github.com/joncrlsn/pgrun/raw/master/bin-osx/pgrun "OSX version")  [Linux](https://github.com/joncrlsn/pgrun/raw/master/bin-linux/pgrun "Linux version")